Adhan: Announcer

-The muezzin is chosen for his ability in reciting the Adhan clearly, melodically, and loudly enough for all people to hear.
+The muezzin is chosen for his ability in reciting the adhan clearly, melodically, and loudly enough for all people to hear.
 This is one of the important duties in the mosque, as his companions and community rely on him in his call for Muslims to come to pray in congregation.
 The Imam leads the prayer five times a day.
 The first muezzin in Islam was Bilal ibn Rabah, a freed slave of Abyssinian heritage.
+According to Mawsuʿah al-Fiqhiyah, the muezzin should have an elegant voice too, and should be wise about the times of prayer and Islam.

 Words

-On rare occasions, the muezzin may say 'Sallu fi buyutikum (Pray in your homes) or Sallu fi rihaalikum (Pray in your dwellings) if it is raining heavily, if it is windy or if it is cold.
-Another case where this was said was during the COVID-19 lockdown.
-The phrase is usually said at the end of the adhan or he may skip Hayya ala salah and Hayya alal falah; other ways have also been narrated.
+Repeating the two testimonies of faith is recommended according to the Shafi'i school.
+The first time should be said in low voice to oneself, and the second should be called out; this was the practice of the people of Mecca.
+The Maliki school uses the same adhan, except allāhu akbar^{u} should only be said twice in the beginning; this was the practice of the people of Medina.
+Both positions also use a narration in Sahih Muslim as evidence.

+On rare situations where there is a serious danger to people going outside to congregate in mosques like heavy weather, or pandemics like COVID-19, the muezzin may say "ṣallu fī buyūtikum" (pray in your homes) or "ṣallu fī riḥālikum" (pray in your dwellings) after "ḥayya ʿala ṣ-ṣalāh" and "ḥayya ʿala l-falāḥ".